up42/docs/source/reference/capabilities.rst

-example, when using deep learning model based algorithms it is convenient for efficiency purposes to split a large image into smaller image tiles so that the the algorithm can **parallelize** the execution as much as possible and save memory.
-To **force** a user to use tiling always before a :term:`processing block` implementing a deep learning algorithm.
+example, when using deep learning model based algorithms it is convenient for efficiency purposes to split a large image into smaller image tiles so that the the algorithm can **parallelize** the execution as much as possible thus saving memory.
+To **force** to always use tiling before a :term:`processing block` implementing a deep learning algorithm you specifiy it in the manifest.
+See :ref:`here
+<ship-detection-block-manifest>` for an example of such.

-Other typical example is constraining the data format that can be accepted in a block, be it a processing or :term:`data block`.
-The :ref:`SNAP <snap-polarimetric-block>` only accepts input data in the ESA `SAFE
+Other typical application of capabilities is constraining the data format that can be accepted in a block, be it a processing or :term:`data block`.
+The :ref:`SNAP <snap-polarimetric-block>` block only accepts input data in the ESA `SAFE
 <https://sentinel.esa.int/web/sentinel/user-guides/sentinel-2-msi/data-formats>`_
-file format.
+file format: :ref:`manifest <snap-polarimetric-block-manifest>`.

-We will revisit these examples below, but for now we dig deeper into how to specify capabilities.
+We elaborate on more examples below, but for now we dig deeper into how to specify capabilities.

 Specification